qrutyy/ls-bdd/README.md

 # LS-BDD
-LS-BDD is a block device driver that implements log-structured storage based on B+-tree, RB-tree, Skiplist, and Hashtable data structures.
+LS-BDD is a block device driver that implements log-structured storage based on sync and lock-free versions of B+-tree, RB-tree, Skiplist, and Hashtable data structures.
 The log-structured approach is designed to speed up reading from block devices by transforming random requests into sequential ones.
 The efficiency and behavior of different data structures are being examined.

 The driver is based on BIO request management and supports BIO splitting (i.e. different operation block sizes, e.g. 4KB write, 16 KB read).
 At the moment, a multithreaded lock-free implementation is in development.